videlais/learning-react/chapter6/index.md

 ### Changing Properties During Runtime

 The advantage of inline CSS, unlike CSS modules or importing CSS, is that it can be calculated during runtime.
-Because the strong values are merely properties of an object, they can be changed through concatenating values.
+Because the string values are merely properties of an object, they can be changed through concatenating values.

 **index.js:**